RupeshBhandari/RupeshBhandari.github.io/_posts/2021-01-15-install-kali-on-linux.md

 Tags: [Kali Linux, VMWARE]
 ---

-In this post, I will show you how to install the latest version of<a href="https://www.kali.org/blog/kali-linux-2021-1-release/" target="_blank">Kali Linux (2021.1)</a> on <a href="https://en.wikipedia.org/wiki/VMware_Workstation" target="_blank">VMware Workstation 16 Pro</a>.
+In this post, I will show you how to install the latest version of Kali Linux (2021.1)[^1] on VMware Workstation 16 Pro [^2].
 This will allow you to have a Kali virtual machine as a guest operating system on your host machine.
 This way of using Kali is very effective and used by a lot of people.

 Kali was built and is maintained by (a href="https://www.offensive-security.com/" target="_blank">Offensive Security</a>), it has hundreds of tools available for security auditing, penetration testing and ethical hacking.
 Below are the steps for installing Kali Linux: –